AntiSC2/BoardTracker/README.md

 A tool for Dungeon masters to help them keep track of their fantasy world.

 #License
 This project is licensed under the GPLv3.
-Copyright © Jakob Sinclair 2016.
+Copyright © 2016 Jakob Sinclair.